QC-at-Davis/QCC/src/How-Quantum-Computing-Works/DiVincenzo's-Criteria/DiVincenzo's-Criteria.md

 We want the same property in Quantum Computing, having a set of gates that can be used to create any other set of gates.
 This is particularly useful because it allows us to take existing Quantum Algorithms and "translate" them into a form more suitable for physical implementation or at the very least, into the operations we can currently perform.

-However, this proves to be a bit problematic considering that the superposition mentioned before is an infinite spectrum beween \\(1\\) and \\(0\\), making exact gate set by gate set simulation impossible.
+However, this proves to be a bit problematic considering that the superposition mentioned before is an infinite spectrum between \\(1\\) and \\(0\\), making exact gate set by gate set simulation impossible.

 It is possible however, to have a set of gates simulate another set with an extremely good approximation.
 This is a result of the __Solovay-Kitaev Theorem__ which shows that you can take any desired qubit operation and decompose it into a sequence of gates to approximate it.